Hide table of contents

 As part of Marginal Funding Week, here is a brief update on Alliance to Feed the Earth in Disasters (ALLFED), describing projects to which marginal funding would most likely be allocated.
 There is a much more detailed, in-depth picture of recent accomplishments in the ALLFED 2023 year-in-review, and updates for 2024 will be forthcoming on 18 November.

 ALLFED works to help build resilience to global catastrophic food system failure through research, development, policy, and planning.
 ALLFED strives to increase preparedness against agricultural catastrophes, such as nuclear winter or an engineered crop pandemic, or disasters disrupting global electricity/industry, such as an extreme pandemic or AI-enabled cyberattack.
 These catastrophes could lead to billions of deaths and cause long-term damage, possibly even resulting in the collapse of civilization without recovery.
-Present-generation and long-term cost-effectiveness analyses are presented here.
+Present-generation and long-term cost-effectiveness analyses are presented here

-Donate to ALLFEDALLFED update
+Donate to ALLFED

 From producing fifteen scientific papers on global catastrophes and forming the first blueprint for an Extreme Pandemic Resilience Plan for Vital Industry to being featured in over 90 media articles, 2024 has been a busy, productive year of impact for ALLFED.
 However, there is so much more we want to achieve in identifying, developing, and supporting the adoption of resilient food solutions by governments, companies, and communities—solutions that could ensure food security for all during and after a global catastrophe.